How is JBLU’s stock performing after recent trades?

 Sponsored

-As well, it is important to consider JBLU stock ratios such as price-to-sales, which is currently 0.28.Likewise, its price to free cash flow for the last twelve months stands at 65.55.
-JBLU’s price to book ratio for the most recent quarter was 0.69, resulting in an 1.16 price to cash per share for the period.
+Additionally, it is important to take into account JBLU stock ratios, including its price-to-sales ratio, which is 0.27 for the last tewlve months.Likewise, its price to free cash flow for the last twelve months stands at 61.69.
+JBLU’s price to book ratio for the most recent quarter was 0.65, resulting in an 1.09 price to cash per share for the period.

 How does JetBlue Airways Corporation (JBLU) stock rate among analysts?
 Buy, sell, or hold?